top of page

 The highlight of the Hemis Festival is the unveiling of the giant thangka (religious painting) of Guru Padmasambhava.
 The thangka is an intricately woven silk brocade that is painted with natural pigments.
 The thangka is unrolled once every twelve years during the Hemis Festival, and it is believed that seeing it can bring good fortune to those who witness it.
 The thangka is displayed on a raised platform and is visible from a great distance.

-Phyang Tsedup Festival: The Phyang Tsedup Festival is a significant event in the Ladakhi calendar, celebrated in the Phyang Monastery, located in the Indus Valley.
-The festival is celebrated every year on the 2nd and 3rd day of the 6th month of the Tibetan Lunar calendar.
-The festival is dedicated to Guru Rinpoche, who is revered as the second Buddha in Tibetan Buddhism.
-The festival is an excellent opportunity to experience the traditional culture and rituals of Ladakh.
+Phyang Tsedup Festival: The Phyang Tsedup Festival, a key event in the Ladakhi calendar, is held annually at Phyang Monastery in the Indus Valley on the 2nd and 3rd day of the 6th month of the Tibetan Lunar calendar.
+Dedicated to Guru Rinpoche, the festival offers a glimpse into Ladakh's traditional culture and rituals.

-The Phyang Monastery, founded in the 16th century, is an important religious center in Ladakh and is home to many ancient artifacts and relics.
-During the festival, the monastery comes alive with color, music, and dance, as devotees and tourists gather to witness the traditional masked dances, known as Cham, performed by the monks.
+Founded in the 16th century, Phyang Monastery is a significant religious center in Ladakh, housing ancient artifacts.
+During the festival, the monastery becomes vibrant with color, music, and dance, as devotees and tourists gather to witness Cham dances, performed by monks in colorful robes and masks, depicting Buddhist legends.
+These dances are accompanied by traditional Ladakhi music using instruments like the daman, surna, and gyaling.

 Pic: Mask Dance at Phyang monastery